talkdai/dialog/docs/settings.md

 The **CLI** has some parameters:

 - `--path`: path to the CSV (knowledge base);
-- `--cleandb`: deletes all previously imported vectors and reimports everything again. **In Docker** define the environment variable `DIALOG_LOADCSV_CLEARDB` can be set to `true` to enable this option.
+- `--cleandb`: deletes all previously imported vectors and reimports everything again. **In Docker** define the environment variable `DIALOG_LOADCSV_CLEARDB` can be set to `true` to enable this option;
+- `--columns`: defines the columns of the knowledge base (csv) that will be used to generate the embedding.
+By default, the `content` column is used.